juwain/experimental.dev/src/posts/css-movie-or-how-to-animate-the-grid.md

   ". . . . e e e e e . . . .";
 ```

-The dots in the `grid-template-areas` value represent those areas of the grid that will not be filled with white, and the letters represent those that will be painted over.
+The dots in the `grid-template-areas` value represents those areas of the grid that will not be filled with white, and the letters represent those that will be painted over.

 In addition to such a visual declaration of the grid appearance, we need to connect blocks in HTML with names in the `grid-template-areas` layout: